Undang-Undang Melaka: Content

-Due to continuous additions and revisions since the time of Melaka, the original 19 chapters of the text was expanded to 22, and lastly to the longest 44 chapters that we know today.
+Due to continuous additions and revisions since the time of Malacca Sultanate, the original 19 chapters of the text was expanded to 22, and lastly to the longest 44 chapters that we know today.
 Although elements of customary law (adat) with influences from Animistic-Hindu-Buddhist era still prevailed in the text, marks of Islamic influences are strong, clearly evidenced with the existence of various terminologies and law of Islamic origin.
 For example, zina (section 40:2), qadhf or false accusation of zina (section 12:3), theft (section 7:2 and 11:1), robbery (section 43), apostasy (section 36:1), drinking intoxicants (section 42), baghy (section 5 and section 42).
 Qisas and diyya is legislated in section 5:1, 3; section 8:2, 3; section 18:4 and section 39, causing injury in section 8:2 and its various types in sections 16, 17, and 21.
 Punishment for the abovementioned crimes conform with those of classical Islamic law.
 There are also provisions for crimes punishable with tazir, i.e., when the crime lacks the conditions for hudud penalty (section 11:1), kissing between a man and a woman (section 43:5), gambling (section 42), giving false testimony (section 36).

 Section 25:2 is an example of provisions for Islamic marital jurisprudence, it outlines the conditions for ijab and qabul as well as rulings and conditions for witnesses.
 Besides that, the rulings on the dissolution rights or khiyar, talaq and all the conditions related to it, including the muhallil (a type of marriage when a man marries an irrevocably divorced woman so that after divorcing her she may get remarried to her first husband), are all contained in section 27 and 28:1.
 An example on provisions related to Islamic economic jurisprudence is section 30, that provides rulings on riba.
 The same section also identify the types of goods allowed in trade as well as those prohibited such as alcoholic drinks, dogs, pigs and rice wine.

 Undang-Undang Melaka also absorbed directly several fiqh rulings by referring to texts like Fath al-Qarib from Ibn Al-Qasim al-Ghazi, al-Taqrib from Imam Abu Syuja' and lastly Hasyiyah 'ala Fath al-Qarib from Ibrahim al-Bajuri.
 Thus, based on its references, historians have concluded that Undang-Undang Melaka is more inclined to Shafi'i school of thought.
 This is further supported by section 36:2, which outlines the ruling on salat in accordance with Shafi'i thought.